MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-getting-started.md

 ## Setting Goals
 We normally recommend customers separate the project goals around 3 distinct areas – core delivery, business metrics, and governance.
-If chatbots are brand-new to your organization, then the examples below are a good starting point.
-One clear trend we see with goals – once you go live you will learn very quickly what is important, how your customers behave, and where you would like to improve.
+If chatbots are brand-new to your organization, then the examples in this article are a good starting point.
+One clear trend we see with goals – once you go live you'll learn quickly what is important, how your customers behave, and where you would like to improve.

 ### Project goals
-Below is an example of goals a customer may define at project inception
+The following is an example of the goals a customer may define at project inception

 1. **Delivery goals (Minimum Viable Project (MVP))**